dimdenGD/OWOP.js/README.md

 var OwopJS = require('owop-js'); //Include the OWOP.js library
 var OJS = new OwopJS.OJS();

-OJS.on("open", async function () { //Modify what happens when our app creates a connection to the server await OJS.world.join('main'); //Join the world named 'main', the default world. await OJS.chat.nick('OJS Bot'); //Set our nickname to 'OJS Bot' await OJS.interact.controller(); //Start controller });
+OJS.on("open", function () { //Modify what happens when our app creates a connection to the server OJS.world.join('main'); //Join the world named 'main', the default world.
+  OJS.chat.nick('OJS Bot'); //Set our nickname to 'OJS Bot' OJS.interact.controller(); //Start controller
+});
 OJS.on("message", function (data) { //Modify what happens upon receiving a message.
   //For these two lines, see below for more info.